-The cards are stacked against Dito at Doon.
+THE CARDS ARE STACKED against Dito at Doon.
 Like other films in the pandemic cinema, the new film from JP Habac feels as though it had imagined a different COVID-19 outcome IRL.
-It seems to exist in an alternate reality where our circumstances are better, and not this long, drawn-fucking-out shitshow we’re all going through right now.
-If we have, for a fact, beaten the pandemic with our government’s “excellent” response, this sweet, cutesy rom-com wouldn’t have left a bitter aftertaste in the mouth.
+It seems to exist in an alternate reality where our circumstances are better and not this long, drawn-fucking-out shitshow we’re all going through right now.
+If we had, for a fact, beaten the pandemic with our government’s “excellent” response, this sweet, cutesy rom-com wouldn’t have left a bitter aftertaste in the mouth.

 Sadly, that hasn’t been the case—and we know that all too well.

 That isn’t to slight Habac and the film’s outfit, TBA Films, nor is it to question their intentions.
 The film is, like most things, a victim of our collective circumstance.
-In a less unfair world and a less unjust country, Dito at Doon would have been a fine rom-com that would also serve as an artifact to one of the strangest times in history.
-It’s light and often funny, without ever—least not totally—dismissing the fraught and anxieties we’ve had in the past year.
+In a less unfair world and a less unjust country, Dito at Doon would have been a fine rom-com that would also be an artifact of one of the strangest times in history.
+It’s light and often funny, without ever — at least not totally — dismissing the fraught and anxieties we’ve had in the past year.